maroafenogho/horsepay/privacy.md

 contact to communicate any concerns you have regarding compliance with our Privacy Policy.
-If you are not satisfied with the response you receive, you may escalate your concern to NITDA by visiting their website at www. nitda.gov.ng or email – info@nitda.gov.ng but this is without prejudice to your right to file an action in a court of law.
+If you are not satisfied with the response you receive, you may escalate your concern to NITDA by visiting their website at www.nitda.gov.ng or email – info@nitda.gov.ng but this is without prejudice to your right to file an action in a court of law.
 The time frame for remedies may be determined by a court of competent jurisdiction or the regulator.